 - Pink – sometimes called “pink slime”, it can appear in cracks, crevices, and corners

 The green variety is the most common and invasive in residential swimming pools.
 You might first spot it as a small formation on a wall or floor of the pool.
 If unchecked, it can overtake the clear water and turn it into a slimy green mess.
-It then attracts bugs which come to feed on it, as it also becomes more attractive to frogs.
+It then attracts bugs that come to feed on it, as it also becomes more attractive to frogs.
 As critters and creatures take it over, the pool is no longer suitable for those who built it to enjoy.
 The green mess is also home to the bacteria that live within the bloom.

 Some of the damage from this invasive guest

-There are a few ways that your pool can be damaged from serious Algae formations, though most damage is correctable:
+There are a few ways that your pool can be damaged from serious algae formations, though most damage is correctable: